WHAT WE DO | Featured Journeys

 Ken and Allison

 Ken and Allison love their alma mater where they met 30 years ago, and they attend football games whenever they can.
 Their wish is to leave money to the school at their deaths.
 We created a Charitable Remainder Trust (CRT) which provides income to Ken and Allison while they’re living, a sizeable tax deduction, and the assurance that the money is going to their beloved school after they pass.
 In their situation, they had highly appreciated assets and selling them outright would have triggered a huge capital gains tax.
 This isn't the case in a CRT.
 Using the CRT allowed them to meet their tax objectives, income needs, and charitable desires all at once.
 As a sole proprietor, we also helped Ken max out his retirement plan with a six-figure contribution.
 We worked with his CPA and communicated ideas that weren’t being utilized, such as deducting long-term care premiums, thus improving their tax situation.
-We also coordinated the future sale of their residence so that a $500K capital gains on the appreciation of their home was never recognized, again saving them from a tax burden.
+We also helped coordinate the future sale of their residence so the capital gains on the appreciation of their home was not recognized, again saving them from a tax burden.